haerfest/uef/README.md

   .byte 0
 ```

-Then execute from a command-line, specifying a name to appear on the tape as
+Then execute the following from a command-line, specifying a name to appear on
-well as the right load address:
+the tape (`-n`), as well as the correct load address (`-l`):

 ```
 $ xa hello.asm -o - | python bin2uef.py -n HELLO -l 0x2000 | python uef2wav.py > hello.wav
 ```

-On your Acorn micro, load the UEF file, which you play back through the line
+On your Acorn micro, load the `hello.wav` file, which you play back through the
-out of your Mac or PC, and run it:
+line out of your Mac or PC, and run it:

 ```
 > *LOAD "HELLO"